 The data collection excludes people who are treated under jurisdictional priority client schemes, and may also exclude some other people who are not placed on a public dental waiting list for any other reason.
-Therefore, the waiting times reported are not the median waiting times (and waiting times at the 90th percentile) experienced by all people aged 18 or over who received public dental services.
+Therefore, the waiting times reported are not the median waiting times (and waiting times at the 90th percentile) experienced by all people aged 18 years or over who received public dental services.

-Data are reported by jurisdiction of receipt of dental care, regardless of the jurisdiction of usual residence.
+The analyses by remoteness and socioeconomic status are based on the usual residence of the patient.
+However, data are reported by jurisdiction of receipt of dental care regardless of the jurisdiction of usual residence.